yasiryagi/helpdesk/roles/validators/README.md

 2. `Stash account (do no increase the amount at stake)`

-As for 1. this automatically sends all rewards the `stash` address, but does *not* get bonded as stake, meaning you it will not help "guard" your spot in the `validator` set.
+As for 1. this automatically sends all rewards the `stash` address, but does *not* get bonded as stake, meaning it will not help "guard" your spot in the `validator` set.

 3. `Controller account`